 All these photos above are of the pilot I crew for and his balloon (he actually has two balloons, this one is the racer).
 I’m also super excited to be helping them during the Balloon Fiesta this year, yes THE Balloon Fiesta, the biggest gathering of hot air balloons in the world, and it’s the first week of October in Albuquerque every year.
 If you’re going to visit New Mexico, it’s an incredible event to attend with the whole family.

 The weekend after I got back from Salt Lake City, we all went to the Kirtland Air Force Base 75th anniversary air show!
 It was great.
 So many amazing planes and helicopters and everything in between.
 Check out that beautiful flying fortress behind us!
 This was a great event for the whole family to attend, I highly recommend it :0)

 This is a V 22 Osprey hybrid airplane/helicopter.
 They have a bunch of them here, and we see them flying over us all the time.
 The rotors tilt from vertical to horizontal so it can fly like an airplane and land/take off like a helicopter.
 Such amazing technology!
 Kirtland AFB usually hosts an air show every five years, and they go all out for two days to show off all their amazing machinery.

 5. Earthship Visitor Center outside of Taos, New Mexico

 If you’d like a virtual tour, you can view one here.
-Above is a pic of me and the fam at the earthship visitor center.
-Yes, I admit, I totally twisted some arms to get them to drive me here to visit.
+Above is a pic of me and the fam at the Earthship visitor center.
 I think now they’re a little more open to the idea of living in one ;0)